pinheiroGroup/Kinbiont.jl/README.md

 - `write_res=true`: Whether to write results.
 - `multiple_scattering_correction=false`: Whether or not correct the data qith a calibration curve.
 - `calibration_OD_curve="NA"`: The path where the .csv calibration data are located, used only if `multiple_scattering_correction=true`.
+   - ` PopulationSize =100`: Size of the population of the optimization
+  -  ` maxiters = 10000`: stop criterion, the optimization is stopped when the number of iteration is bigger than `abstol`
+  - `abstol = 0.001`: stop criterion, the optimization is stopped when the loss is lesser than `abstol`

 <a name="ODE-file"></a>